 [Opinion of DVR Policy Analyst] - This is a judgment call.
 Payment of a second hire fee should be considered if the consumer had two different jobs planned at the outset.
 If the consumer lost the first placement and that was outside the control of the provider, they could be provided an additional hire fee to assist the consumer in finding a new position.
 It is recommended that you consult with your supervisor.
 (Updated: 07/2015)

-4. Do we pay for job development if the vendor did not participate significantly in obtaining the placement?
+4. Do we pay for job development if the service provider did not participate significantly in obtaining the placement?

-[Opinion of DVR Policy Analyst] - Our technical specifications state that as part of the hire criteria that the vendor was actively involved in assisting the consumer in obtaining the job.
+[Opinion of DVR Policy Analyst] - Our technical specifications state that as part of the hire criteria that the service provider was actively involved in assisting the consumer in obtaining the job.

 5. I am referring a consumer to a service provider.
 She needs an interpreter.
 Can I pay for that?